bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 ### Creating the Docker Image to use it on bitrise.io [⚓](https://devcenter.bitrise.io/tutorials/docker/use-your-own-docker-image/#create-the-docker-image-to-be-able-to-use-it-on-bitriseio)

-You can create it any way you want to and push it into any Docker registry.
-The only requirement is that it have to be a **public** image, private images are not (yet) supported.
+You can create the Docker image in any way you want and push it into any Docker registry.
+The only requirement is that your image has to be a **public** one since private images are not supported at the moment.

 We’ll show a quick example with GitHub and Docker Hub, using Docker Hub’s automatic builds (it’ll automatically create a new Docker image for you every time you change your Dockerfile on GitHub).